Being a newbie

 genius we thought it was - and start planning for the next project.

-help you and to make any suggestions, I would have to know you
+help you picking the right speaker for you and your room, I would have to know you

 personally, your spouse, your room, your equipment, your musical